DistributedTaskScheduling/JobAdder/INSTALL.md

 This file gives a detailed explanation of how to install JobAdder on user clients, the server, or worker clients.
 Note that all components of JobAdder were designed to be used exclusively on Linux.
 Furthermore, the server and the worker clients are assumed to be using central authentication (e.g. LDAP).
+To run the JobAdder test suite all of the steps listed for server, worker client, and user client need to be taken *on the same machine*.

 ## Installation Notes (Linux)
 Detailed step-by-step instructions to install JobAdder.

 ### 1. Pre-installation
 Steps to take before installing JobAdder.
+#### 1.1 Pre-installation (Server)
+Steps to take before installing JobAdder on the server.
-#### 1.1 Software requirements
+##### 1.1.1 Software requirements
-The following software is required to run JobAdder:
+The following software is required to run the JobAdder server:

-- Python, 3.7 or higher (user client, server, and worker clients)
+- Python 3.7+
-- PostgreSQL (server)
+- PostgreSQL 9.5+, including server dev packages
-- Docker, recent version (worker clients)

-In order to run the JobAdder test suite all of the above software needs to be installed.
+- The Python packages specified in dependencies_server.txt

 When using a very minimalistic Linux distribution it might be necessary to install [additional packages](https://cryptography.io/en/latest/installation/) for the installation of the cryptography Python package (an indirect dependency).
-#### 1.2 JobAdder system account
+#### 1.1.2 JobAdder system account
 On the server and the worker client the jobadder user needs to be created.
 Add the *jobadder* user and the corresponding group by running: